-- Supporting young people to access information, support and programs that promote mental health and wellbeing; - Develop targeted prevention and early intervention programs in response to AOD, mental health, - Initiatives that provide young people access to appropriate Education, Training & Employment pathways and support; and - Initiatives that raise and amplify young people's voices, ensuring young people have more of a say on matters impacting them (incl. media)
+- Delivering and/or supporting young people and their families to access programs, activities and services that enhance their health and wellbeing; - Develop targeted prevention and early intervention programs in response to emerging issues, such as: mental health, racial and religious discrimination, AOD misuse, and youth justice involvement; - Activities or events that help strengthen young people's connection and belonging to diverse communities; - Initiatives that raise and amplify young people's voices, ensuring young people have more of a say on matters impacting them; and - Develop partnerships between Council and schools/organisations to achieve shared strategic outcomes.

 Maximum grant: \$10,000.
-Thirteen projects were funded in 2020, and the average grant was \$8,407
+Eleven projects were funded in 2023, and the average grant was \$8,850.

-To discuss how your project supports the relevant Council Plan or Policy, and to meet application requirements please contact the relevant Council Officer: Family & Early Years 0 - 8 years Melissa Eastwood - 9205 5411 Melissa.Eastwood@yarracity.vic.gov.au Middle Veare 8, 12 years
+To discuss how your project supports the relevant Council Plan or Policy, and to meet application requirements please contact the relevant Council Officer:

-Middle Years 8 - 12 years Rupert North - 9426 1544 Young People 12 - 25 years Rupert.North@yarracity.vic.gov.au
+Family & Early Years 0 - 8 years Melissa Eastwood - 9205 5411 Melissa.Eastwood@yarracity.vic.gov.au Youth & Middle Years (8 - 12 and 12 - 25 years) Rupert North - 9426 1465 Young People 12 - 25 years Rupert.North@yarracity.vic.gov.au

-Sports and Recreation Stream Fact Sheet (Page 1 of 2)
+Sports and Recreation Stream Fact Sheet (Page 1 of 3)

 The City of Yarra recognises the value of participation in sport, physical activity and recreation, and the related health benefits to the individual, and the Yarra community.
-The Sport and Recreation Funding Stream supports a wide range of accessible opportunities for the diverse Yarra community.
-Projects will be prioritised if they cater for the following unrepresented populations and/or physically inactive communities:
+The Sport and Recreation Stream is aligned with Council's Yarra Moves Physical Activity Strategy 2021 - 2031 plan to proactively address health and wellbeing outcomes of all people who live, work, learn and play in the City of Yarra.
+This stream places a priority on funding initiatives and activations that: